Perceptions Equal Reality in Consumer Debt Counseling

 While it is true that comparing the past and present debt of your customers will give you an objective measure of your success, a subjective measure (from the customers’ point of view) is also necessary.
 Jing Jian Xiao, from the University of Arizona, led a study on financial behaviors of consumers in credit counseling, published by the International Journal of Consumer Studies.
 The results of this study indicated that both economic and non-economic factors may contribute to positive financial behaviors.
 One of the non-economic factors identified was a person’s self-evaluation of financial behaviors, a subjective measure.
 The reason a subjective view is necessary in assessing debt counseling success has to do with the intimate relationship between attitudes and behaviors.

 Sociologists often quote the Thomas Theorem: “Things perceived to be real are real in their consequences.”
 This means that our actions are based on what we think reality is – a perception that may or may not be correct.
-For example, once I was in a large mall department store shopping with a friend when suddenly we heard a woman yelling, “Help me!
+For example, there is an anecdote about a woman in a large mall department store shopping with a friend when suddenly they heard another woman yelling, “Help me!
 Help me!
 Please, somebody help me!”
-My friend and I were just inside the mall entrance to the store and the woman’s screams were coming from outside the store, in a large corridor of the mall.
-The urgency in the woman’s voice led my friend and me to believe that this was an emergency situation so we rushed out into the mall to lend assistance.
-After entering the corridor we could see the screaming woman.
+The woman’s screams were coming from outside the store, in a large corridor of the mall.
+The urgency in the screaming woman’s voice led the two shoppers to believe that this was an emergency situation.
+So, they rushed out into the mall to lend assistance.
+After entering the corridor, they could see the screaming woman.
 She was obviously distressed and there was a man pulling on her right arm trying to force her to go in the direction of the department store.
-We were continuing to move toward the screaming woman when another woman grabbed her by the left arm.
+The shoppers continued to move toward the screaming woman when another woman grabbed the screaming woman by the left arm.
 When the screaming woman protested this treatment, the woman holding her left arm retorted, “We would not be treating you this way if you had not stolen from our store.”
-My friend and I stopped dead in our tracks.
-This woman was not being abducted, she was a shoplifter!
-Our initial impression of the situation was incorrect.
-However, that was irrelevant when it came to our behavior.
-We acted in accordance with our perception of reality.
-Once that perception changed, our behavior changed.
+The two shopping friends stopped dead in their tracks.
+This woman was not being abducted; she was a shoplifter!
+The friends’ initial impression of the situation was incorrect.
+However, that was irrelevant when it came to their behavior.
+They acted in accordance with their perception of reality.
+Once that perception changed, their behavior changed.

 Recall that Xiao found that a person’s self-evaluation of financial behaviors actually contributes to financial behaviors.
 When clients seek help from debt counseling services, the counselors will attempt to get the clients to make immediate changes in their financial behaviors.
 Once clients change their behaviors, their perceptions of themselves and their financial situation begin to change.
 They begin to perceive themselves as financially responsible people.
 This perception influences behavior in the cyclical fashion discussed earlier because of the labeling effect.
 Once we attach a label to someone, or when people attach labels to themselves, the label becomes a part of the person’s self-concept.
 Once the label becomes part of their self-concept, they behave in such a way as to live up to (or down to) the label.
 For example, some children receive messages (directly or indirectly) from their parents that they are stupid and incompetent.
 These labels become part of their self-concept (“I am stupid and incompetent.”) which in turn, influences expectations of self (“I will never amount to anything.”).
 These expectations influence behaviors.
 Such children, as they grow older, are less likely to go to college (“I’m just not college material.”) and less likely to eventually have successful careers.
 Thus, when clients of debt counseling services begin to see themselves as fiscally responsible, they will try to live up to the label they have applied to themselves and act in a fiscally responsible way.